theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/destinations/general/transaction-style.md

 **RowProcessingOnly**<br>
 Only *Row Processing* is executed in a transaction. *Preparation* and *Finalization* without an explicit transaction (implicit commits).<br>
-Advantage: DDL in 'Preparation* and *Finalization* for DMBS that do not allow DDL in explicit transactions (e.g. AzureDWH)<br>
+Advantage: DDL in 'Preparation* and *Finalization* for DBMS that do not allow DDL in explicit transactions (e.g. AzureDWH)<br>
 Disadvantage: No rollback of *Preparation/Finalization*.

 **No Transaction**<br>